YalekW5435/PopLib/README.md

     This also rids of the proprietary "J2K" or JPEG2000 formats, as there is no point in specifying external libs for 2K resolution JPEG images.

 # Future Plans:
-    Adding Contributors.
+    Adding Contributors/collaborators.
     Adding further support for OpenGL and Vulkan rendering capabilities, including shader support.
     Re-Adding back the Discord Social SDK (the Discord RPC had to be removed due to discontinuation and replacement by the discord Social/App SDKs).
     Full Steam API support.
     Adding TIFF support, including SVG and other vector image formats.
     Adding Blender model support (P3D?).
     Full support of HTTP and HTTP/2 (maybe even HTTP/3), example: if one wants to share stats on an external server.
-(Promimnent in all of PopCap's games before 2015).
+(Prominent in all of PopCap's games before 2015).
     Full paklib support, with encoding and decoding available.
+    Adding some more game examples.
 # Licenses
     Please read the respective documents covering the separate licenses included with this library.